Sharon has been making and selling soaps and personal care products for about five years.

 - Once the foaminess has subsided you can add a few drops of essential oil for fragrance, if desired, and stir to blend in.
 It will smell really nice without added fragrance, because of the rosewater.

-Now you can decant the finished shampoo into a bottle.
+- Now you can decant the finished shampoo into a bottle.
 The final product, while creamy and lush feeling on the skin, may be more “runny” than commercial shampoos.
 This, too, depends on which type of soap and brand of coconut milk you have selected.
-The olive oil version is more thick and creamy, as is the version made with a thicker coconut milk.
+The olive oil version is more thick and creamy, as is the version made with thicker coconut milk.

 To Use and Store

 This shampoo should be gently shaken before use, since it will separate into layers.
 Tipping the bottle upside-down a few times should do it.
 You may want to store in a clear glass or plastic bottle, so you be sure to remember to “shake before using.”

-It is best to store natural products in the refrigerator, and use within a week or two, if they are made without preservatives.
-Plus preservatives don't work well with products that include very high amounts of milks and/or hydrosols (rosewater, in this case), so there is little point in considering a preservative for this shampoo.
+It is best to store natural products in the refrigerator and use them within a week or two if they are made without preservatives.
+Plus preservatives don't work well with products that include very high amounts of milk and/or hydrosols (rosewater, in this case), so there is little point in considering a preservative for this shampoo.

 My experience is that no conditioner is required after using this shampoo.
 In fact, I feel that following it with a commercial conditioner is likely to undo its benefits: Soft, shiny, silky-feeling hair.
 Try using it without conditioner for awhile, and you'll see what I mean.

 Need a Larger Recipe for Gift-Giving or Enough for Family-Size Bottles?

-Here is a recipe that will make 4 8-ounce bottles—or two 16-ounce bottles.
+Here is a recipe that will make four 8-ounce bottles—or two 16-ounce bottles.
 By which I mean the apothecary bottles sold in health food stores.
-The advantage to going to a somewhat larger recipe is that you can use up the whole can of coconut milk and the whole 8-ounce bottle of rosewater all at once.
+The advantage of going to a somewhat larger recipe is that you can use up the whole can of coconut milk and the whole 8-ounce bottle of rosewater all at once.
 No leftovers!

 You’ll find you want to share this shampoo with friends and family.